Selling a Professional Services Business in Dubai

 Capital & Debt

 Capital support depends on free zone structure, cash flow visibility, customer geography, and whether revenue is dependent on project cycles.
-Lenders prefer contracted or repeat revenue, low working capital leakage, and evidence that senior fee earners will remain after completion.
+Lenders prefer contracted or repeat revenue, low working-capital leakage, disciplined debtor collection, and evidence that senior fee earners will remain after completion; debt capacity is weaker where revenue is tied to departing individuals.

 What Buyers Will Test

 Buyers will test whether the Dubai story is genuinely relevant for Professional Services.
 For Professional Services in Dubai, diligence should be prepared around Dubai revenue quality, Professional Services customer retention, local management continuity, Professional Services contract transferability, Dubai operating risks, and the sector-specific issues that drive value.
-Client consent, partner incentives, retention packages, deferred consideration, and non-compete enforceability often shape the final structure.
+Client consent, engagement-letter assignment, conflicts, professional indemnity cover, claims history, partner incentives, WIP and debtor schedules, retention packages, deferred consideration, and restrictive covenant enforceability often shape the final structure.

 Preparation Priorities